Iguana-DEX/iguana-frontend/README.md

 This mode is useful when you need to reproduce/fix bugs/issues in a **production-like** environment.

-## Self-Hosting

-As we believe in decentralization at all layers, we've made it easy to host your own Balancer Frontend.

-### Vercel Deployment

-You'll need your own [Infura](https://infura.io), [Alchemy](https://www.alchemy.com/),
-[Blocknative](https://blocknative.com) and [NodeReal](https://nodereal.io/meganode) API keys in order to fetch data and execute transactions.

 ## Vite setup

 This app is powered by [vite](https://vitejs.dev/), which: